Rayah

 Serb rayah discussing with an Ayan.

 The rayah or reaya was a member of the tax-paying lower class of Ottoman society, in contrast to the askeri (military) and kul (slaves, including Janissaries).
-Ottoman subjects were initially divided into roughly two taxable classes, the military class (askeri) and working class (rayah).
+Ottoman subjects were initially divided into roughly two taxable classes, the military class (askeri) and the working class (rayah).
 The term was attributed to the peasant tax-paying subjects of the Timariots, active until the disintegration of the timar system in the 16th century.
-A clear social distinction was made between the Muslim and Christian rayah, with legal and religious discrimination against the latter, viewed of as infidels (giaour).
-Although the term initially and generally was used to encompass all of the subject lower class (taxed Muslims, Christians and Jews), it was particularly attributed to the Christian (also called zimmi), mostly Eastern Orthodox communities (the Rum Millet) in the Balkans (Rumelia).
+A clear social distinction was made between the Muslim and Christian rayah, with legal and religious discrimination against the latter, who were viewed as infidels (giaour).
+Although the term initially and generally was used to encompass all of the subject lower class (taxed Muslims, Christians and Jews), it was particularly attributed to the Christian (also called zimmi), mostly Eastern Orthodox communities (the Rum Millet) in Southeastern Europe (Rumelia).

 History

 The rayah were the peasant tax-paying subjects of the Timariots, active until the disintegration of the timar system in the 16th century.
 The Timariot made sure that the peasants preserved their status, and although a peasant could reach a public function, it would not change his status.
 There was an Ottoman principle saying "the son of a rayah is a rayah".
 After the mid-15th century, members of the sipahi and devshirme managed to enter the elite as advisors or viziers, while the chances of the rayah diminished.
 Lütfi Pasha, the Grand Vizier (1539–41), described the specific classification of the rayah as tax-paying subjects, and explained that if a member managed to become a Timariot through distinction he should not engage in nepotism, while if becoming a scholar, his children would remain rayah.
 At first, rayah were ineligible for military service, but this changed for the Muslims in the late 16th century, to the dismay of some of the elite.

 The chiflik system replaced that of the timar.

 By the end of the 18th century, while the term theoretically applied to the tax-paying subjects, it had become synonymous with "Christians".